 Unravel: What breakout technology will move to the forefront in 2019?

 TA: There has been a definite increase in the number and variety of data-centric applications (versus data infrastructure) that are being created and in-use today.
 As a result, there is a rising interest in the industry in learning how to manage data for specific systems and in different environments, including on-premises, hybrid, and across multiple clouds.
 In 2019, the industry will start empowering these organization with tools that help non-experts become self-sufficient at managing their data operations processes across their end-to-end irrespective of where code is executing.

-Unravel: Which industries or use cases have delivered the most value and have seen the most significant adoption of a mature big data ecosystem?
+Unravel: Which industries or use cases have delivered the most value and have seen the most significant adoption of a mature modern data ecosystem?

 TA: Digital-native organizations were the first companies to jump in at-scale – which is not a surprise as they have historically advanced more rapidly and been ahead of those who have some form of legacy to consider.
-Although heavily regulated, financial services institutions saw the value of an effective big data strategy early-on as well as those industries that stuggled with the cost and complexity of traditional data warehousing approaches when the 2008-2009 recession hit.
-In fact, few realize that the big recession was one of the key catalysts that accelerated the adoption of new big data technologies.
+Although heavily regulated, financial services institutions saw the value of an effective modern data strategy early-on as well as those industries that struggled with the cost and complexity of traditional data warehousing approaches when the 2008-2009 recession hit.
+In fact, few realize that the big recession was one of the key catalysts that accelerated the adoption of new modern data stack technologies.